ONSBigData/Measuring-Sustainability-Reporting/README.md

 ![Scraper flow chart](scraper/diagram.png)

-<span style="font-size: 8px;"><sup>1</sup> Pages are flagged if at least one of the predefined keywords is found in the URL address of the page or the text of the hyperlink leading to the page.
-Keywords were chosen by inspecting a sample of websites and looking at what were the most common words used to introduce sustainability content. </span>
+<p><sup>1</sup> Pages are flagged if at least one of the predefined keywords is found in the URL address of the page or the text of the hyperlink leading to the page.
+Keywords were chosen by inspecting a sample of websites and looking at what were the most common words used to introduce sustainability content. </p>

 ## How do I use it?